cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 2. **Policy as input beats policy as code.** Hard-coded rules are brittle.
 Natural language policies are adaptable.
 3. **Escalation design matters more than raw accuracy.** Smart routing builds trust faster than a marginal accuracy gain.
 4. **Factuality and moderation are different problems.** False content can be policy-compliant and true content can still violate policy.
-5. **Observability is everything.** In production, you need to know why a decision was made, not only what it was.
+5. **Observability is everything.** In production, you need the full rationale behind each decision, including inputs, thresholds, and policy version.
 6. **Tradeoffs must be explicit.** I tuned thresholds to balance reviewer load, latency, and policy coverage, prioritizing high-risk recall over low-risk throughput.

-## What This System Is Designed *Not* To Do
+## Conservative by design

 This system is intentionally conservative in several ways:

-– It does **not** aim to make instant decisions on ambiguous, high-risk content.
-In these cases, it prioritizes human judgment over speed.
+– On ambiguous, high-risk content, it favors human judgment and accepts slower turnaround.
-– It does **not** optimize for maximum automation.
-Reversibility and trust recovery are valued more than throughput.
+– It trades maximum automation for reversibility and trust recovery; throughput is secondary.
-– It does **not** attempt to collapse uncertainty into a single score.
-Conflicting evidence and policy ambiguity are preserved and surfaced.
+– It keeps uncertainty visible: conflicting evidence and policy ambiguity stay in the record instead of collapsing into one opaque score.

 These constraints are deliberate.
-In content moderation, the most damaging failures come not from being uncertain, but from being confidently wrong at scale.
+In content moderation, the most damaging failures are confident wrong answers at scale; healthy uncertainty is easier to recover from.

 ## Try It Yourself